TL;DR

 - Fill rate per field (what percentage of records were enriched)

-- Email deliverability rate (what percentage actually work)
+- Email deliverability rate (what percentage actually deliver—not just pass SMTP check)

-- Phone connection rate (what percentage reach a real person)
+- Phone connection rate (what percentage reach a real human)

 - Match rate (what percentage of inputs returned results)

-These numbers tell you whether your enrichment is working - and when it's time to switch providers.
+These numbers tell you whether your enrichment is working—and when it is time to switch providers.
+We review these monthly for our own customer data and publish the results in our product changelog.

 Respect privacy and compliance

 Enrichment must comply with GDPR, CCPA, and other data regulations.
-Use providers that source data ethically, honor opt-out requests, and provide documentation on their data collection practices.
+Use providers that source data ethically, honor opt-out requests, and can actually document their data collection practices when asked.
+This is not optional—it is a legal requirement that some vendors treat as an afterthought.

 Frequently Asked Questions